Expressive Therapy: Creative Expression & Therapy For Mental Health

 Expressive arts therapy

 Expressive arts therapy is an evidence-based form of psychotherapy that utilizes creative processes (such as drawing, dancing, or creative writing) to promote healing, express emotions, and practice healthy coping skills.
+The American Art Therapy Association recognizes this type of therapy as highly effective for those dealing with depression, trauma, and anxiety.
+Research has shown that expressive therapy can help cancer patients improve their emotional well-being while undergoing treatment.

-Art therapists may work in community clinics, individual practice, hospitals, schools, veteran’s health centers, or rehabilitation.
+Art therapists may work in community clinics, individual practices, hospitals, schools, veteran’s health centers, or rehabilitation.
 This type of therapy can be effective for many people, but it may be particularly beneficial for children, people who’ve experienced trauma, and individuals with neurodivergence.

 Supportive-expressive therapy